 (10) Physical anomalies;

-(17) Information on the missing person's electronic communication devices such as cell phone numbers and email addresses;
+(16) Information on the missing person's electronic communication devices such as mobile phone numbers and email addresses;

-(24) Identifying information about a known or possible abductor, and about any person or persons last seen with the missing person including:
+(23) Identifying information about a known or possible abductor, and about any person last seen with the missing person, including:

 (B) Physical description;